-By far the most important component in any gaming rig, the graphics card does the bulk of the heavy lifting and is one of the most expensive parts for that reason.
+By far the most important component in any gaming rig, the graphics card does the bulk.
+The Best Graphics Cards for Games heavy lifting and is one of the most expensive parts for that reason.

 We are thankful for the ongoing war between AMD and Nvidia

-We’re grateful and wish to stay forever — the ongoing combat between AMD and Nvidia — we’ve got plenty of options to choose from, from the best AMD Radeon RX 5xxx and next-generation AMD Navi to Nvidia’s Super RTX cards and all-powerful RTX 2xxx series.
-The battle is indeed being fought, and it’s closer than ever before with no sole winner, which only benefits us as prices start to drop down due to the professional rivalry between the two.
+We’re grateful and wish to stay forever — the ongoing combat between AMD and Nvidia.
+We’ve got plenty of options to choose from, from the Best Graphics Cards for Games and next-generation.
+AMD Navi to Nvidia’s Super RTX cards and all-powerful RTX 2xxx series.
+The battle is indeed being fought, and it’s closer than ever before with no sole winner.
+Which only benefits us as prices start to drop down due to the professional rivalry between the two.

-Whether you’re a hardcore gamer, a content creator, or a designer, we specially selected the best graphics cards and rounded them up on this list for you.
+Whether you’re a hardcore gamer, a content creator, or a designer, we specially selected.
+The Best Graphics Cards for Games and rounded them up on this list for you.
 Let us guide you in finding the most ideal GPU for your specific needs.